About Cavalier King Charles Dogs

 After King Charles II died, the Duke of Marlborough took over the development of the breed.
 His favorite spaniels were the red and white ones, which he named Blenheim Spaniels after his estate.
 While early Cavies had longer noses, the Duke preferred those with shorter muzzles, and these dogs quickly became popular.
 However, this was soon to change.

 In the early 1900s, a rich American by the name of Roswell Eldridge visited England and offered a large cash prize for the best long-nosed Cavie that resembled the early type.
-Right away, breeders began breeding their old-type Cavies in hopes of winning the prize.
+Right away, rescue partners began breeding their old-type Cavies in hopes of winning the prize.
 With time, the long-nosed Cavaliers became popular once again.

 Characteristics of the Breed